Robert-van-Engelen/Forth500/manual.md

 example, to remove trailing spaces from `name` to update `name-len`, then display the name without the `name=` prefix:

-    name name-len @ -TRAILING name-len ! ↲
+    name name-len @ -TRAILING name-len !
+DROP ↲
     name name-len @ 5 /STRING TYPE ↲

-Beware that `/STRING` ("slash string") does not perform any checking on the length of the string and the size of the adjustment _n_ that may be negative, e.g. to add slashed characters back.
+Beware that `/STRING` ("slash string") does not check the length of the string and the size of the adjustment _n_ that may become negative, e.g. it can also be used to undo slashed strings.

 The following words compare and search two strings: